softwarefactory-project/sf-operator/CONTRIBUTING.md

 However:

 - **Persistent Volumes Claims** are not cleaned after the deletion of the softwarefactory instance
-- `tools/sfconfig runTests` deploys resources via OLM into the `bundle-catalog-ns` namespace
+- `tools/sfconfig runTests` deploys resources via OLM into the `operators` namespace

 To delete the softwarefactory instance including the PVCs and PVs run the following command: